3 Effective Tips for Affordable Dental Care - Longmont, CO

 Let’s say you can’t afford a dental insurance plan, your employer doesn’t offer one, or you need a procedure that isn’t covered…what do you do then?

-Most practices can also offer low to no interest financing through a third-party financer like CareCredit.
+Most dental offices can also offer low to no interest financing through a third-party financer like CareCredit.
 With a CareCredit plan, for example, the cost of your care will be broken up into much smaller monthly payments.
 They typically don’t include any upfront costs, annual fees, or prepayment penalties.
 Ideally, these plans are only used when you need extensive dental work or an elective procedure (like a cosmetic treatment) and not for standard visits, though they do provide an alternative if you’re unable to pay out of pocket.

 Your Low-Cost Dentist in Longmont

-As a family owned and operated dental practice, the team at Longmont Complete Dentistry fully understands just how important affordability is when it comes to dental care.
+As a family owned and operated dental office, the team at Longmont Complete Dentistry fully understands just how important affordability is when it comes to dental care.
 That’s why we always encourage our patients to come in for regular preventive appointments and work with their insurance providers to get the most out of their benefits.
 With us, our goal is to see our patients just a few times a year for short, easy, and inexpensive appointments rather than involved, expensive ones.
 With this approach, we not only help our patients preserve their smiles, but their wallets as well.

 If you’d like to know more about how we can help you keep your dental care costs low here in Longmont, please contact us today.
 We’re more than happy to talk about how these strategies can be applied to your particular situation.